What are the potential legal consequences for marijuana manufacturing charges?

 Answer:

-I am unable to speculate on a penalty.
-Sentencing varies by state and federal laws and type and amount of drugs involved.
-For example, if he was charged with violation of NC statutes, the following applies to the charge of possession of more than 10 pounds of marijuana:
+I'm unable to speculate on a specific penalty, as sentencing varies by state laws and the type and amount of drugs involved.
+For instance, under North Carolina law, if he is charged with possession of more than ten pounds of marijuana, the penalties are as follows:

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.